 It's best to do a heritage walk in the early morning or on a Saturday.
 Traffic and congestion are low then and it's often like stepping back in time along the old streets.

 From the bottom of Thamel you'll enter Thahiti Chowk, a popular part of the old city filled with market streets, shrines and temples.
 Use the map below to make your way there.
-Or get detailed maps of all the heritage walks in the Kathmandu Valley from my guidebooks which you can print or use offline on your phone of tablet.
+Or get detailed maps of all the heritage walks in the Kathmandu Valley from my guidebooks which are available in digital and print editions.

 On this page is a summary of the heritage walk.
 Do please find full details on all locations on the following pages: